ncphillips/blog/content/post/front-matter-templates.md

 A CMS often feels like a work-around, designed for some other purpose.
 For example, not all pages have a _body_ section and when a non-technical person tries to edit that page, they find it confusing to see a giant WYSIWYG editor taking up 90% of the interface.

-## A Customizable UI
+## Front Matter Templates (FMTs)

-We're setting out to build a super-hackable CMS for Jekyll and Hugo sites.
-A CMS that's customizable and allows you to strip out the non-essential clutter from your UI.

-[Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/){:style="background-color: rgb(255, 255, 255); letter-spacing: 0.01em;"}<span style="letter-spacing: 0.01em;"> (FMTs) are the first step in this direction.</span>
+We're setting out to build a customizable CMS for Jekyll and Hugo sites.
+A CMS that allows you to strip out the non-essential clutter from your UI and [Front Matter Templates](https://forestry.io/docs/setting-up-a-site/front-matter-templates/){:style="background-color: rgb(255, 255, 255); letter-spacing: 0.01em;"}<span style="letter-spacing: 0.01em;"> are the first step in this direction.</span>

 FMTs allow you to customize the presentation of your UI fields in your CMS.
-This is handy if your pages have a variety of content defined in your [front](https://jekyllrb.com/docs/frontmatter/) [matter](https://gohugo.io/content/front-matter/).
+This is handy if your pages use a lot of [front](https://jekyllrb.com/docs/frontmatter/) [matter](https://gohugo.io/content/front-matter/) fields.

 ## What you can do with FMTs